EU leaders examine steps for orderly bank wind-ups

 Although some believe that a central resolution fund could play a role in making the banking sector “shock-proof”, in the words of the official, Germany still has reservations about supporting flagging banks in countries such as Spain.

-“It means metallization of risks and that is a problem for several countries,” said the official.
+“It means mutualisation of risks and that is a problem for several countries,” said the official.

 Any such fund would also require giving further powers of enforcement to European authorities such as EU regulator, the European Banking Authority, or the European Central Bank.

-“If you create bank resolution funds without European level powers to impose structural changes, then you use funds but you don’t have a central to force the banking sector to reorganize.”
+“If you create bank resolution funds without European level powers to impose structural changes, then you use funds but you don’t have a central to force the banking sector to reorganise.”